OpenAcousticDevices/AudioMoth-Live/README.md

 > cat /etc/os-release
 ```

-To allow PipeWire to use other sample rates, you need to edit the PipeWire configuration:
+To allow PipeWire to use all the available sample rates, you need to edit the PipeWire configuration:

 ```
 > sudo nano /usr/share/pipewire/pipewire.conf